cnorling/norling.io/content/post/git-rebase/index.md

 - fix a typo in an old commit message
 - combine a bunch of commits together

 If you've worked with git, you've likely needed to do at least one of these at some point.
 And if you're like me, you've probably read over the `--help` documentation of git to figure out how to do some of these things, and oh boy the docs can be cagey about telling you what exactly to do.
-This article is a reference on what you can do with git rebases, and how to do it.
-[Here's the equivalent article](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) directly from the git documentation if you're interested in further reading
+This article is a reference on just a few things you can do with git rebases, and how to do it.
+[Here's the equivalent article](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) directly from the git documentation if you're interested in further reading.

 ## A Disclaimer About Controversy

-Rebasing involves rewriting history.
+*Rebasing involves rewriting history.* \
-Rewriting history involves force pushing to overwrite the remote state of a repository.
+*Rewriting history involves force pushing to overwrite the remote state of a repository.* \
-Force pushing has the potential to delete others work (if you rebase recklessly).
+*Force pushing has the potential to delete others work (if you rebase recklessly).*

 Rewriting history is controversial.
 Some say it's okay to modify history because it's sometimes necessary and can enhance git history.
 Others say it's not okay because git is supposed to be a historical representation of all changes, and you should prefer to roll your fixes forward.
 In my opinion if your historical modifications don't impact others, it should be acceptable to rewrite history.
 It's important when managing git history to ensure that you aren't impacting other people's work.
 You should follow these general practices: